 5 Things You Should Know About Malaria

-Caused by a parasite that is transmitted to humans by mosquitos, malaria threatens the lives of millions of people around the world.
+Caused by a parasite that is transmitted to humans by mosquitos, malaria threatens half the world’s population.

 1) Malaria is most prevalent in sub-Saharan African countries

-In 2017, 92% of reported cases of malaria were reported in Africa.
+In 2017, 92 percent of reported cases of malaria were reported in Africa.

 Countries in Africa carry a disproportionately high share of the global burden of malaria.
-The vast majority (approximately 90 %) of malaria cases and deaths are concentrated in just 11 countries — 10 on the African continent and India.
-Approximately 70% of malaria deaths occur in young children — and children under 5 are at particular risk.
-Around the world in 2017, approximately 266,000 children did not see their fifth birthday because of malaria.
+The vast majority (approximately 90 percent) of malaria cases and deaths are concentrated in just 11 countries: 10 on the African continent, and India.
+Approximately 70 percent of malaria deaths occur in young children — and children under 5 are at particular risk.
+In 2017, approximately 266,000 children around the world did not see their fifth birthday because of malaria.

 Malaria transmission is most common in warmer climates close to the equator where mosquitos thrive in densely populated areas.
 A longer lifespan allows the malaria parasite inside the mosquito to develop into a form that is dangerous to humans.

 Global mortality rates have decreased by 29 percent among all age groups since 2010.

 There are no vaccines to prevent malaria (although a vaccine with promising lifesaving potential for young children is currently being researched and piloted), but transmission of malaria can be reduced and even effectively prevented in other ways.

 Most importantly, so-called vector-control interventions include the distribution and use of insecticide-treated mosquito nets and indoor residual spraying once or twice a year.
 Nets significantly reduce risk because Anopheles mosquitos predominantly feed at night.
 In 2017, half of the people in at risk areas slept protected by a net, compared to approximately 29 percent in 2010.
 Orher protection measures include the use of topical insect repellants and insecticide-treated clothing.